woniu9524/agno-docs/README.md

 ## Troubleshooting

-- Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
+- Mintlify dev isn't running - Run `mint update` it'll update dependencies.
-- Page loads as a 404 - Make sure you are running in a folder with `mint.json`
+- Page loads as a 404 - Make sure you are running in a folder with `docs.json`